Early Verification of Legal Compliance via Bounded Satisfiability Checking: Introduction

 \section{Introduction}

-Software systems, such as medical systems or banking systems, are increasingly required to comply with laws, regulations and policies aimed at ensuring safety, security, data protection and privacy~\cite{Shan-et-al-19,Islam-et-al-10}.
-The properties stipulated by these laws, regulations and policies -- which we refer to as \emph{legal properties} (LP) hereafter -- typically involve reasoning about actions, ordering and time.
-As an example, consider the following LP, $P1$, derived from a health-data regulation (s.
-11, PHIPA~\cite{phipa-2004}): "If personal health information is not accurate or not up-to-date, it should not be accessed".
+Software systems, such as medical systems, are increasingly required to comply with laws and regulations aimed at ensuring safety, security, and data privacy~\cite{Arfelt-Basin-Debois-19,Shan-et-al-19}.
+The properties stipulated by these laws and regulations -- which we refer to as \emph{legal properties} (LP) hereafter -- typically involve reasoning about actions, ordering and time.
+As an example, consider the following LP, $P1$, derived from a health-data regulation (s.11, PHIPA~\cite{phipa-2004}): ``If personal health information is not accurate or not up-to-date, it should not be accessed''.
 In this property, the accuracy and the freshness of the data depend on how and when the data was collected and updated before being accessed.
-More precisely, this property constrains the data action \textit{access} to have accurate and up-to-date data values, which further constrains the order and time of $\textit{access}$ with respect to other data actions.
+Specifically, this property constrains the data action \textit{access} to have accurate and up-to-date data values, which further constrains the order and time of $\textit{access}$ with respect to other data actions.

 System compliance with LPs can be checked on the system design or on an operational model of a system implementation.
 In this paper, we focus on the early stage, where one can check whether a formalization of the system requirements satisfies an LP.
-The formalization can be done using a descriptive formalism like temporal logic, instead of using an operational one, based on transition systems~\cite{Rozier-et-al-07,Li-et-al-19}.
-For instance, the requirement (req$_0$) of a data collection system: "no data can be accessed prior to 15 days after the data has been collected" needs to be formalized for verifying compliance of $P1$.
+The formalization can be done using a descriptive formalism like temporal logic ~\cite{Rozier-et-al-07,Li-et-al-19}.
+For instance, the requirement (req$_0$) of a data collection system: ``no data can be accessed prior to 15 days after the data has been collected'' needs to be formalized for verifying compliance of $P1$.
 It is important to formalize the data and time constraints of both the system requirements and LPs, such as the ones of $P1$ and req$_0$.